GitHubRulesOK/SumatraPDF-Plus/Plus/README.md

 **JPG2PDF**
 ---
-This is now to be retired as replaced by PiCs2PDF which accepts multiple PDF compatible types.
+This is now to be retired as replaced by PiCs2PDF (see below) which accepts multiple PDF compatible types.

 Navigator
 ---